Scalable and Low-Latency Federated Learning with Cooperative Mobile Edge Networking: Introduction

 The standard ML paradigm requires centralizing the data at the cloud, which involves large amounts of distributed data transferred from the network edge to the cloud with high communication cost and privacy risk.
 An alternative paradigm is \emph{Federated Learning (FL)}, which enables edge devices to collaboratively learn a shared prediction model under the orchestration of the cloud while keeping all the personal data that may contain private information on device \cite{mcmahan2017communication}.
 Compared with the traditional centralized ML, FL is capable of reducing communication cost, improving latency, and enhancing data privacy while obtaining an accurate shared learning model for on-device inference, and therefore has received significant attention recently \cite{kairouz2021advances}.

 Despite of its great potential, FL faces a major bottleneck in communication efficiency.
-Specifically, in the current cloud-based FL framework, edge devices need to repeatedly download the global model from the remote cloud and upload local model updates of large data size (e.g., million of parameters for modern DNN models) to the cloud for many times (e.g., thousands on MNIST dataset) in order to learn an accurate shared model.
-Although communication compression techniques such as quantization and sparsification \cite{konecny2016federated,rothchild2020fetchsgd,wang2018atomo} have been developed to improve the communication efficiency of FL, due to the long-distance and limited-bandwidth transmissions between an edge device and the remote cloud, the model training in cloud-based FL is inevitably slow and fails to meet the latency requirements of delay-sensitive intelligent applications.
+Specifically, in the current cloud-based FL framework, edge devices need to repeatedly download the global model from the remote cloud and upload local model updates of large data size (e.g., million of parameters for modern DNN models) to the cloud for many times in order to learn an accurate shared model.
+Although communication compression techniques such as quantization and sparsification \cite{konecny2016federated} have been developed to improve the communication efficiency of FL, due to the long-distance and limited-bandwidth transmissions between an edge device and the remote cloud, the model training in cloud-based FL is inevitably slow and fails to meet the latency requirements of delay-sensitive intelligent applications.

-As more computing and storage resources are being deployed at the mobile network edge in 5G and beyond networks, the edge-based FL framework, where an edge server co-located with the mobile network access point (AP) serves as the aggregator to coordinate FL among its proximate edge devices, is gaining popularity \cite{tran2019federated,zhu2019broadband,zhu2020one,chen2020joint,yang2019scheduling,amiri2020machine,ren2020accelerating,zhu2020toward,ren2020scheduling,zeng2021energy}.
+As more computing and storage resources are being deployed at the mobile network edge in 5G-and-beyond networks, the edge-based FL framework, where an edge server co-located with mobile base station serves as the aggregator to coordinate FL among its proximate edge devices, is gaining popularity \cite{tran2019federated,zhu2019broadband,zhu2020one,chen2020joint,yang2019scheduling,amiri2020machine,ren2020accelerating,zhu2020toward,ren2020scheduling,zeng2021energy}.
 Although this framework can speed up model training by mitigating the cloud bottleneck and saving long-distance data transmission, an edge server can only access a limited number of edge devices and their collected data.
 As the ML model performance highly depends on the data volume, edge-based FL cannot meet the accuracy requirements of AI-powered applications that could be safety-critical such as autonomous driving and mobile healthcare.
-To address the limited coverage issue of edge-based FL framework, hierarchical FL framework \cite{liu2020client} that relies on the cloud to coordinate edge servers has been proposed, but it still suffers from high communication latency with the cloud.
+To address the limited coverage issue of edge-based FL framework, hierarchical FL framework \cite{liu2020client} that relies on the cloud to coordinate multiple edge servers has been proposed, but it still suffers from high communication latency with the cloud.